panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 `React.memo()` is applied on pure functional components.
 These are components that given the same props, always render the same output.

-The best case of wrapping a component in `React.memo()` is when you expect the pure functional component to render often with usually the same props.
+The best case of wrapping a component in `React.memo()` is when you expect the pure functional component to render often and usually with the same props.

 A common situation that makes a component re-render with the same props is being forced to re-render by a parent component.

 Let's reuse `Movie` component defined above.
-A new parent component `MovieViewsRealtime` displays the number of views of a movie, with realtime updates every second:
+A new parent component `MovieViewsRealtime` displays the number of views of a movie, with realtime updates:

 ```jsx{4}
 function MovieViewsRealtime({ title, releaseDate, views }) {